Nizhny Novgorod: Fortress city

-Great trade center
+Commercial centre

 In 1817, the Makaryev Fair, one of the liveliest in the world, was transferred to Nizhny Novgorod and started to attract millions of visitors annually.
 By the mid-19th century, the city was firmly established as the trade capital of the Russian Empire.
 The world's first radio receiver by engineer Alexander Popov and the world's first hyperboloid tower and lattice shell-coverings by engineer Vladimir Shukhov were demonstrated at the All-Russia industrial and art exhibition in Nizhny Novgorod in 1896.
 According to official Imperial Russian statistics, the population of Nizhny Novgorod as of 14 January 1913 was 97,000.

 The largest industrial enterprise was the Sormovo Iron Works which was connected by the company's own railway to Moskovsky railway station in the Lower City of Nizhny Novgorod.
 The Kazansky railway station was in the Upper city.
 Other industries gradually developed, and by the start of the 20th century, the city was also a first-rank industrial hub.
 Henry Ford helped build a large truck and tractor plant (GAZ) in the late 1920s, sending engineers and mechanics, including future labour leader Walter Reuther.